-Based on a need assessment conducted by ASMP, PDOA, and Dept. of Irrigation, they have identified about 120 farmers living on 182 acres of land are urgently requiring water for irrigation to cultivate dried chili and groundnut in Thaddayamalai and Thoddiyadi.
-They are willing to cultivate about 182 acres of chili (8months) and 182 acres of groundnut in the same plot after the chili crop is harvested leaving the balance extent for perennials and homestead.
-The cycle can be continued year after year.
-Hence, prior to the Groundnut & Chili processing center, the Dry Chili cluster development project will be implemented once water availability and accessibility are confirmed.
+Based on a need assessment conducted by ASMP, PDOA, and Dept. of Irrigation, we identified about 40 farmers living on 80 acres of land are urgently requiring water for irrigation to cultivate dried chili and groundnut in Thaddayamalai.
+They are willing to cultivate about 80 acres of chili (8months) and 80 acres of groundnut in the same plot after the chili crop is harvested leaving the balance extent for perennials and homestead.